Am0rphous/Create-WiFi-Hotspot-PowerShell/README.md

 # Manage and create  a WiFi Hotspot with PowerShell

-With this script, a user can create a WiFi hotspot in just a couple of seconds.
+Primitive script, where a user can create a WiFi hotspot in just a couple of seconds.

 Download the script 'Manage-and-create-WiFi-HotSpot.ps1' and execute it:
 - Open script in PowerShell ISE and press 'F5'